manojchaudhari20202-code/mdrepos/deepseek/microservices.md

-Here are detailed notes tailored for a Senior Developer preparing for a senior-level interview.
-These notes focus on strategic understanding, trade-offs, and real-world implications.

 ### Microservices & Service-Oriented Architecture Fundamentals
 - **Microservices vs SOA concepts:** SOA is an enterprise-wide architectural pattern often relying on an ESB (Enterprise Service Bus) for integration, leading to shared schemas and centralized governance.
 Microservices are a more decoupled evolution, emphasizing bounded contexts, decentralized data management, and lightweight protocols (like HTTP/REST or messaging), treating services as independent products rather than integrations.